saiprashanthpantula/React-GraphQL-Node-Mongodb/README.md

 # GraphQL + React Event Booking API  using Node JS

-How to build a GraphQL API (with Node.js) and a React.js frontend from scratch.
+Building a sample project in React.js with GraphQL API and Node.js with MongoDB .

 # Usage.